 Tuition & Fees

-Tuition costs for 2019-2020 are $438.73 per credit hour for all Associate Degree courses.
-The minimum tuition and fee average per semester is $5,264.76 and must be paid in full prior to the beginning of the session.
-You must register for and successfully complete 12 credit hours each semester and be degree seeking to maintain your F-1 student visa status.
+Tuition costs are $438.73 per credit hour for all Associate Degree courses.
+Tuition and fees must be paid in full prior to the beginning of each semester.
+You must register for and successfully complete 12 credit hours each semester and be degree-seeking to maintain your F-1 student visa status.

 Tuition for students on F-1 visas will always be calculated at the cost of out-of-state tuition rates.

-The College of the Florida Keys requires you to have an equivalent yearly stipend of $25,589.00 for school year which is itemized with approximate figures as follows:
+The College of the Florida Keys requires you to have an equivalent yearly stipend of $29,022.00 for the school year which is itemized with approximate figures as follows:

 NOTE: $5,000.00 U.S.D. must be added for each F-2 dependent student (spouse or child).